JDF gets new offshore patrol vessel

 “We will continue to strategically upgrade our civil defence and our national security assets, incorporating the use of technology as a part of our critical tools in the strategic response to creating a safer Jamaica and a sustainable blue economy,” he said.

-Dr Chang informed that the HMJS Norman Manley arrived in Jamaica on November 5, 2023 and is the third of four offshore patrol vessels procured by the Government.
+Dr Chang informed that the HMJS Norman Manley arrived in Jamaica on November 5 and is the third of four offshore patrol vessels procured by the government.
 This, he said, brings the number of offshore patrol vessels in the fleet to five.

 She added that this is in keeping with the JDF’s strategic goals that were articulated in its strategic defence review.